sourcegraph/sourcegraph-public-snapshot/client/cody/walkthroughs/fixup.md

   </video>
 </p>

 Cody edits and improves code directly using inline instructions.
-Simply type what you want Cody to do above or below a block of Cody and hit the Fixup hotkey; Cody will directly edit that code within your editor, saving you the need to copy and paste code from the chat.
+Simply type what you want Cody to do above or below a block of Cody and run the Fixup recipe; Cody will directly edit that code within your editor, saving you the need to copy and paste code from the chat.